Twin Lakes Beach, Manitoba

-The history of Twin Lakes Beach as a recreational area began around 1911 when Dr. Meindl built a hunting lodge, as hunting was the primary activity of the beach at the time.
+The history of Twin Lakes Beach as a recreational area began around 1911 when Meindl built a hunting lodge, as hunting was the primary activity of the beach at the time.
 The lodge and others over time were used in the summer for fishing and holidays as well.
-About six or seven other medical doctors also used the area for hunting including Dr. Howden and Dr. Lambert.
-Over time Dr. Howden and Dr. Meindl acquired the land that comprises most of the present day beach from a local farmer with Dr. Howden acquiring over one mile of land in the Rural Municipality of Woodlands while Dr. Meindl acquired approximately 3 miles of land in the Rural Municipality of St. Laurent.
+About six or seven other medical doctors also used the area for hunting including Howden and Lambert.
+Over time Howden and Meindl acquired the land that comprises most of the present day beach from a local farmer with Howden acquiring over one mile of land in the Rural Municipality of Woodlands while Meindl acquired approximately 3 miles of land in the Rural Municipality of St. Laurent.
 It was after this time that the land was subdivided and many people began to purchase lakefront properties in the area initially mainly for summer homes and cottages, but also for permanent residences later on.
-Dr. Meindl donated 580 feet of beach front land for the local Metis people of St. Laurent for recreational use, which later became Meindl Park (French: Parc Meindl), named in his honour.
+Meindl donated 580 feet of beach front land for the local Metis people of St. Laurent for recreational use, which later became Meindl Park (French: Parc Meindl), named in his honour.
 Prior to the flooding of 2011, the highest recorded water level on Lake Manitoba was during the summer of 1955 when the water level gauge at nearby Delta Beach recorded 816.32 feet above sea level, although the readings were subject to wind setup due to the long fetch length of the lake to the north.
 During this year some residents were forced to boat to their properties as the road was underwater.

 The desire to purchase a beachfront property has drastically increased even in the past decade, spiking the interests of many Manitoban citizens, and attracting them to the province's beautiful beaches and lakes.
 Cottage living has become popular amongst people who are retiring, wanting to enjoy outdoor leisure, or people wanting to enjoy the peaceful, yet exciting aspect of the beach or the lake, escaping the everyday buzz of urban living.
 The permanent population of Twin Lakes Beach is less than 50 residents year round but the population swells to over 1000 people at times during the summer as there are over 300 properties.

 Twin Lakes Beach is one of the cleanest and best-preserved beaches in the province, not recognized by many people of Manitoba.
 Some cottage owners from Winnipeg and parts of the Interlake are familiar with the beach, however.
 The beach is located approximately one hour north of Winnipeg on Provincial Hwy 6, just a few kilometers off the highway.